esl/MongooseIM/doc/developers-guide/Stanza-routing.md

 * `user_receive_iq` for IQ (info/query),
 * `user_receive_xmlel` for other XML elements.

 Each hook can be handled by multiple modules subscribed to it.
 These hooks' handlers can stop the routing, e.g. when the stanza is blocked by `mod_privacy`.
-Finally, the `xmpp_presend_element` hook is called, which can stop the routing as well - otherwise, the stanza is converted to binary data and sent to the recipient's TCP socket.
+Finally, the `xmpp_presend_element` hook is called, which is used `mod_csi` and `mod_stream_management`.
+This is the last hook that can stop the routing - otherwise, the stanza is converted to binary data and sent to the recipient's TCP socket.